oobabooga/text-generation-webui/README.md

   --disable_exllamav2                            Disable ExLlamav2 kernel.
   --wbits WBITS                                  Load a pre-quantized model with specified precision in bits.
 2, 3, 4 and 8 are supported.
   --groupsize GROUPSIZE                          Group size.

-AutoAWQ:
-  --no_inject_fused_attention                    Disable the use of fused attention, which will use less VRAM at the cost of slower inference.

 HQQ:
   --hqq-backend HQQ_BACKEND                      Backend for the HQQ loader.
 Valid options: PYTORCH, PYTORCH_COMPILE, ATEN.